sjankdev/budgettracker-final/README.md

 The user can also create transactions for each wallet separately, i.e. spending.
 Each wallet contains an option for income and expense transaction.

-Tis is form for income transaction:
+This is form for income transaction:

 ![image](https://user-images.githubusercontent.com/120321222/212982661-4968e1c9-cb1a-4778-a198-9c6dc0545b06.png)